sanjanabansal1994/Early-Stage-Diabetes-Risk-Prediction/README.md

 - matplotlib : For creating graphs and plots.
 - seaborn : For enhancing the style of matplotlib plots.
 - sklearn : For linear regression analysis.
-- plotly : For dynamic plots
+- plotly : For dynamic plots.
+- tensorflow: for training neural networks.

 ## Methodology